About Jamie Vasilyan

 The psychiatrist then prescribed me mood stabilisers and tranquilisers.
 But my response to him was unequivocal: "I don't just feel suicidal, I actually threw myself at the glass of a fourth story window.
 If it wasn't for the staff at the Salvation Army, I wouldn't be here right now.
 Enough is enough..."

 Now, don't get me wrong.
 For 80% of people medication tends to work pretty well, and many hail it as a miracle.
 But I was in the 20% for whom it doesn't work and/or the side effects are unbearable.
 Suffering from headaches, dizziness, dehydration, and tourette's syndrome, that day I refused to follow that path any further and vowed to find a solution.
-From then on, I was on my own.
+From then on, I was "out on a limb."

-I was lucky, because of my mental health problems at the time, to be offered my own flat within just a few months of being homeless and living at the Salvation Army.
+I was lucky, because of my mental health problems at the time, to be offered my own flat within just 6 months of being made homeless and living at the Salvation Army.

 She would challenge me to stop being a victim, and remind me of who I really am (even though I found it hard to believe).
 “You are an amazing person.
 Don't forget who you are and why you have come here.
-You are a healer, and could serve so many people with your gifts.”
+All this is happening for a reason, and one day you will look back from a place of understanding and peace with what happened, and be able to share that understanding with others who struggled like you did."

+I would sigh at her words of encouragement, really wanting to believe it was true, but I struggled with the demons of doubt.
 Sometimes we would soar high together, other times I would crash back into disbelief and victim hood.
-7 years of highs and lows, but the longer I continued the deeper I seemed to fall into the abyss.
+7 years of highs and lows.
+But the longer I continued the deeper I seemed to fall into the abyss.
+But I guess eventually you can only go so low.
+I became sick and tired of being sick and tired.

 It was a summer's day, June of 2008, when I was considering to finally get a job.
 But after being out of work for almost 10 years, that's a very alien concept!
-I also considered the irony of going to work and having less than I would on disability.
+I also considered the irony of returning to work and having less money than I would have on disability.

-However, I remembered the words of the world's no. 1 coach Tony Robbins, that Sara had quoted me recently, “Change happens when the pain of staying the same becomes greater than the pain of change.”
+However, I remembered the words of Tony Robbins, that Sara had quoted me in response to my doubts: “Change happens when the pain of staying the same becomes greater than the pain of change.”

 In that moment, I made a Choice.
-Sara's words reverberated in my mind again, “Don't forget who you are and why you have come here...”
-That's right, I thought, I came here to Serve and help others, and yet there seems to a big gap between where I am and where I am meant to be.
+Sara's words reverberated through my mind again, “Don't forget who you are and why you have come here...”
+That's right, I thought, I came here to Serve and help others, and yet there seems to a big Gap between Where I am and where I am Going.
 I realised that I must build a bridge to my Destiny by taking it "one step at a time."

-I managed to get back into employment as a Support worker with autistic and ADHD clients, surprised myself by getting to work consistently every morning at 7am, cycling 120+ miles per week to work, and a dedicated meditation practise of 2 hours every morning that really helped me stay positive and focused.
+Then in 2011, my life completely transformed.
+I chose to end my previous career as a sales-guy in jobs I found stressful and re-train as a support worker for people with autism, and surprised myself by getting to work consistently every morning at 7am, and cycling 120+ miles per week to get there.
+I also took up a dedicated meditation practise every morning that really helped me stay positive and focused.
+In fact, within 2.5 months of these consistent changes, I suddenly came out of my depression.
+The dark cloud that had plagued me since childhood, finally lifted.

 I also hit the gym for the first time in my life (going 5 days per week) in 2011, which I found to work very well for my concentration and mood, and it was in that year that I also trained and qualified as a Solution Focused Hypnotherapist.

-I went on to create my first hypnosis practise seeing approximately 15 clients per week, in addition to my day job, and helped many people overcome anxiety, depression, and trauma.
+I went on to create my first hypnosis practise helping other people with their problems, in addition to my day job, and helped many people overcome anxiety, depression, and trauma.

 Over the years I also helped many children with ADHD, behavioural problems, and anger.
 And this, I realised, is where my passion lies because of my own experience of overcoming ADHD.